contagon/handbook/handbook/9-relief-society.md

 The presidency encourages sisters to learn about their family history.
 They help new and returning members, new members of Relief Society, and newly called missionaries find and prepare ancestors’ names for temple ordinances.

-The Relief Society president assigns a member of the presidency to help lead temple and family history work in the ward.
+The Relief Society president assigns a member of the presidency to help lead temple and family history efforts in the ward.
 She works with the assigned member of the elders quorum presidency to coordinate these efforts (see [25.2.2](25-temple-and-family-history-work.md#2522-elders-quorum-and-relief-society-presidencies)).

-The assigned member of the Relief Society presidency participates in coordination meetings to coordinate temple and family history work.
+The assigned member of the Relief Society presidency participates in coordination meetings to coordinate temple and family history efforts.
 These meetings are held regularly.
 The ward temple and family history leader, who may be a member of the elders quorum presidency, leads temple and family history coordination meetings (see [25.2.7](25-temple-and-family-history-work.md#2527-ward-temple-and-family-history-coordination-meetings)).
-They also include an assistant in the priests quorum, a presidency member of the oldest Young Women class, and temple and family history consultants.
+Meetings also include an assistant in the priests quorum, a presidency member of the oldest Young Women class, and temple and family history consultants.

-2:49

-Helping Members Gain the Vision
+2:45

 ## 9.3 Relief Society Leaders